Claus Mogensen: Coaching career

-Afterwards he was the head coach at København Håndbold from 2016-2022.Here he won the Danish Championship in 2018.
+Afterwards he was the head coach at København Håndbold from 2016-2022.
+In 2016-17 he reached the final of the Danish Championship, where they lost to Nykøbing Falster HK.
+The same year he was named Danish Women's Coach of the Season.
+The year after he won the Danish Championship in 2018, which was the first ever for the club.

 He then became the coach of Turkish club Kastamonu GSK, where he sign a one year contract.
 He was however fired already in February 2023 due to poor results in the EHF Champions League.
 He then returned to Denmark, and became the assistant coach at SønderjyskE Håndbold's men's team for the rest of the season.
 Only a week later, it was announced that he had signed a contract to become the head coach of HH Elite, the same club he started his career at, which had in the meantime had a new name.
 He signed a three year contract with the club.

 In June 2023 he became the coach of the Faroese women's national handball team as well as the head coach of HH Elite.

 He qualified the Faroese national team for the 2024 European Women's Handball Championship in Hungary, Switzerland and Austria, placing 17th overall.
 This was the first time Faroe Islands participated in a major international tournament.
+A year later he led the team to the 2025 World Women's Handball Championship, the first ever World Cup for The Faroe Islands.
+Here they managed wins over Spain and Paraguay, as they advanced from the preliminary groups and recorded their first ever win at a major international tournament.